Impact stories

 University research theme/s: Healthy people, families and communities; Social change and equity

-In 2016, the Victorian Parliamentary Inquiry into Services for People with Autism Spectrum Disorder (2016) invited Professor Cheryl Dissanayake AM to testify at a public hearing.
-Professor Dissanayake AM presented research evidence regarding Autism in the early years and the impact of this research and related support services on children's lives.
-Consequently, OTARC was explicitly identified in the final report with Recommendation 3.6 stating – that the Early Assessment Clinic for Autism at La Trobe be re-established.
-This recommendation and consultation with Professor Dissanayake AM informed the Victorian Autism Plan's action, 2.1.
+In 2016, the Victorian Parliamentary Inquiry into Services for People with Autism Spectrum Disorder (2016) invited Emeritus Professor Cheryl Dissanayake AM to testify at a public hearing.
+Emeritus Professor Dissanayake AM presented research evidence regarding autism in the early years and the impact of this research and related support services on children's lives.
+Consequently, we were explicitly identified in the final report with Recommendation 3.6 stating – that the Early Assessment Clinic for Autism at La Trobe be re-established.
+This recommendation and consultation with Emeritus Professor Dissanayake AM informed the Victorian Autism Plan's action, 2.1.
 Improve access to autism assessment, diagnosis, and early intervention.

 The clinic's interdisciplinary team, guided by a neurodiversity-affirming practice model and trained by the Clinic's Director, Associate Professor Josephine Barbaro, offers a lower-cost assessment for children under 36 months who are at a high likelihood of being Autistic, making these crucial services more accessible to those who need them most.